ZeWaka/KeywordLabeler/README.md

 # Determines if label matching is case sensitive (optional).
 Defaults to true.
 caseSensitive: false

+# By default, the labeler looks for a specific string phrase.
+# Therefore, this can create false positives like "fix" being found in "fixture".
+# You can use regex instead to reduce those false positives.
+Defaults to false.
+useRegex: false

 # Explicit keyword mappings to labels.
 Form of match:label.
 Required.
 labelMappings:
   "[WIP]": WIP